 1930s Men’s Clothing

 Striped or patterned blazers were popular during this time, especially during the warmer summer months.
-The striped blazer originated again from sportswear, for cricket, sailing or boating.
-Often the color or positioning of the stripes on the blazer signified an allegiance to a particular sporting team.
+The striped blazer originated again from sportswear for cricket, sailing, or boating.
+Often, the color or positioning of the stripes on the blazer signified an allegiance to a particular sporting team.
 This was particularly evident in the early years of the 1900s, before they were adopted as purely casual clothing.
 The actual cut of the blazer itself originated from a naval uniform.
-We would again see uniforms infiltrating daily fashion choices after WW2, with the rise of the Bomber Jacket.
+We would again see uniforms infiltrating daily fashion choices after WWII, with the rise of the Bomber Jacket.

-<– A solid, striped or plaid blazer was often teamed with white ‘flannels’ – a casual trouser.
+As recreated in the outfit above, a solid, striped or plaid blazer was often teamed with white ‘flannels’ – a casual trouser.
 Pair a patterned blazer with pale trousers and two-tone brogues for a perfect casual 1930s style.
-Add a straw boater or straw panama hat for a great finishing touch in the summer months.
+Add a straw boater or straw Panama hat for a great finishing touch in the summer months.

 1940s Men’s Clothing

-In the 1940s, casual wear started to become slightly more relaxed, and as a consequence, comfortable.
+In the 1940s, casual wear started to become slightly more relaxed, and by extension, more comfortable.
 As part of the Make Do and Mend campaign, many garments were knitted during this decade, menswear included.
-Popular casual wear for men included sleeveless pullovers – sometimes plain, usually with Fair Isle patterns in a mixture of shades.
-Men also wore V neck sweaters over their shirts – the shirt retaining that element of formality, so the outfit did not appear too casual as to be deemed improper for those times.
+Popular casual wear for men included sleeveless pullovers – sometimes plain, but usually with Fair Isle patterns in a mixture of shades.
+Men also wore V-neck sweaters over their shirts, with the shirt retaining that element of formality so the outfit did not appear too casual as to be deemed improper for those times.

 Trousers became narrower during this decade, and due to austerity restrictions, certain design elements were prohibited.
-From 1942 in Britain, no turn-ups were allowed on trousers, and the fly fastener must be a button, rather than zip fly.
-Gone were the wide bags of the late 1920s and 1930s, replaced by high waisted, modestly straight legged trousers instead.
+From 1942 on in wartime Britain, no turn-ups were allowed on trousers and the fly fastener could only be buttoned rather than zip fly.
+Gone were the wide bags of the late 1920s and 1930s — they were replaced by high waisted, modestly straight legged trousers instead.

-Another similar look involves wearing a button down vest in a contrasting color and a patterned sports coat.
-This mix and match of shirt, vest, pant, and sportcoat were very common in the 1930s and 1940s.
+Another similar look involves wearing a button down vest in a contrasting color and a patterned sport coat.
+This mix n’ match of shirt, vest, pant, and sport coat was very common in the 1930s and 1940s.

-Leading up the even more casual 1950s men removed the vest and simply wore a button down sports shirt.
-The difference between a dress shirt and sports shirt is in the collar.
-It was worn un button with a wide Byron collar resting over the collar bones.
+Leading up the even more casual 1950s, men removed the vest and simply wore a button down sport shirt.
+The difference between a dress shirt and sport shirt is in the collar.
+It was worn unbuttoned with a wide Byron collar resting over the collar bones.
 They were not worn with ties.
-They came in an assortment of rich colors: blue, green, maroon, yellow and some patterns like plaid or windowpane.
+They came in an assortment of rich colors: blue, green, maroon, yellow, and some patterns like plaid or windowpane.
 A modern version is a camp shirt (usually short sleeve) worn tucked in.
-The rest of the look is the same
+The rest of the look is the same.

 One popular Halloween or vintage movie outfit is the Film Noir private eye/ detective or the criminal gangster.
 Wearing all black or grey clothing with a fedora hat and trench coat, the look is unmistakable.
 Learn more here.